 - The control displays the tool index in the block scan pop-up window if needed. - The control takes into account manual axes when returning to the contour. - When the PARAXCOMP DISPLAY function or the PARAXCOMP MOVE function is active, the control displays (D) or (M) after the respective axis designations on the Overview tab and the POS tab of the additional status display. - On the FS tab of the additional status display, the control displays the active limits defined by the specific safety-related operating modes for every axis. - On the TT tab of the additional status display, the control displays the tilt angle of the tool touch probe as well as information about the cuboid probe contacts. - In Test Run operating mode, the control displays the M tab of the additional status display when the screen layout PROGRAM + STATUS is active. - When you activate a handwheel with display, the control automatically activates the override potentiometer of the handwheel. - In the operating modes Manual Operation and Positioning w/ Manual Data Input, you can activate a handwheel with display while a macro or a manual tool change is being executed. - You can activate or deactivate the F MAX soft key for reducing the feed rate.
 The defined value is retained. - By default, the control calculates the basic rotation in the input coordinate system (I-CS).
-If the axis angles and tilt angles don't coincide, the control calculates the basic rotation in the workpiece coordinate system (W-CS). - In the compensation tables (.tco and .wco), the input range for all columns containing numerical values has been changed from +/- 999.999 to +/- 999.9999 - From within the Diagnostic functions MOD group, you can access TNCdiag and Hardware configuration without a code number. - The name of a connection in the Remote Desktop Manager (option 133) must not contain characters other than letters, numbers, and underscores. - The HEIDENHAIN OPC UA NC Server enables you to access the directories TNC: and PLC:, including while the NC software is switched off.
-The contents displayed vary depending on the assigned user's permissions. - If, when configuring the user administration, you use the Connection to Windows domain function, the Use LDAPs check box allows you to set up a secure connection. - If a remote log-in takes place while user administration is inactive, for example via SSH, the control automatically assigns the HEROS.LegacyUserNoCtrlfct role. - When user administration is active, the NC.SetupProgramRun permission is required for the ACC (option 145) functions. - If you deactivate the user administration and select the Delete existing user databases check box, the control also deletes the .home folder in the TNC: directory.
+If the axis angles and tilt angles don't coincide, the control calculates the basic rotation in the workpiece coordinate system (W-CS). - In the compensation tables (\.tco and \.wco), the input range for all columns containing numerical values has been changed from +/- 999.999 to +/- 999.9999 - In the form view of tool management, the input parameter TL is available for grinding and dressing tools.
+If the check box is enabled, the control locks the tool. - The Cup wheel,GRIND\T tool type has been added for grinding tools. - From within the Diagnostic functions MOD group, you can access TNCdiag and Hardware configuration without a code number. - The name of a connection in the Remote Desktop Manager (option 133) must not contain characters other than letters, numbers, and underscores. - The HEIDENHAIN OPC UA NC Server enables you to access the directories TNC: and PLC:, including while the NC software is switched off.
+The contents displayed vary depending on the assigned user's permissions. - If, when configuring the user administration, you use the Connection to Windows domain function, the Use LDAPs check box allows you to set up a secure connection. - If a remote log-in takes place while user administration is inactive, for example via SSH, the control automatically assigns the HEROS.LegacyUserNoCtrlfct role.

-- If you enter a password or code number with Caps Lock active, then the control issues a message. - The machine parameter spindleDisplay (no. 100807) has been enhanced.
+- When user administration is active, the NC.SetupProgramRun permission is required for the AFC (option 45) functions. - When user administration is active, the NC.SetupProgramRun permission is required for the ACC (option 145) functions. - If you deactivate the user administration and select the Delete existing user databases check box, the control also deletes the .home folder in the TNC: directory. - If you enter a password or code number with Caps Lock active, then the control issues a message. - The machine parameter spindleDisplay (no. 100807) has been enhanced.
 The control can also display the spindle position on the Overview tab of the additional status display when the spindle is in jog mode.

-New cycle functions 81760x-08
+New cycle functions 34059x-11